vince-p/academicprofile/content/microdep/index.md

 #  caption: "Art by Ramin Nazer"
 #  image: "1600x400_NarrowBanner.png"

-design:
 background:
     color: '##1d2127'
 ---

 ![MicroDep](microdep_logo.png)

-### **Seeking participants in the Sydney area for a clinical trial investigating ‘microdosing’ for the treatment of moderate depression at Macquarie University**
+### **We are seeking participants in the Sydney area for a clinical trial investigating ‘microdosing’ for the treatment of moderate depression at Macquarie University.**

 <br />
 <br />